-Welcome to York Hospital’s Online Art Gallery!
+Welcome to York Hospital’s Online Art Gallery

-The hospital’s online gallery first opened in April, 2021 as a way to reach beyond the COVID-19 restrictions that prevented visitors from coming in to the York Hospital Dining Room where a rotating schedule of works by local artists has added color and joy to the atmosphere for years.
+The hospital’s online gallery first opened in April, 2021 as a way to reach beyond COVID-19 restrictions that prevented visitors from coming in to the York Hospital Dining Room where a rotating schedule of works by local artists has added color and joy to the atmosphere for years.
 Read the whole story here.
 Past online shows may be viewed by scrolling down past the current exhibition.